 Click on Modules and read all of the information under the Settling In section.
 Many of your questions are answered in the Settling In section including: Which types of calculators are approved?
-What is Honorlock?
 What is ALEKS?
 How do you get help?
 Can assignments be submitted late?
 What does the formula sheet for an exam look like?